Tylan/check_snmp_iftraffic/README.md

 # check_snmp_iftraffic
 Nagios and Icinga Plugin for Checking Interface Traffic Statics

-Forked and modified from check_iftraffic64.
+Forked and modified from Greg Frater's 2018 version of check_iftraffic64.

 Some things could have broke from version I forked from after I converted and modified to meet my specific wants and needs.

 ### Prerequisites